 Unlike citizens in the US, Bulgarians nod their heads to signal “no” and shake their heads to say “yes.”
 Most people in the country are extremely talkative and find it rude to get interrupted, so you should plan for long meetings.
 Organizations in Bulgaria are very hierarchical, which can impact how you hire employees and run meetings.

-Bulgaria employment compliance laws require employers to create a written employment contract for all employees they hire.
+Bulgaria employment compliance laws require employers to create a written employment contract for all employees they hire and inform the authorities of all new contracts.
 Most contracts extend indefinitely, but fixed-term contracts are allowed if the employment period is less than three years, an employee is completing a specific project, or you’re replacing an employee on legal leave such as maternity leave.

 All employment contracts should include information about compensation, benefits, termination terms, and similar factors.
 Make sure your employment contract is in your employee’s native language and all compensation and salary amounts are in Bulgarian Lev instead of foreign currency.